Neil Redfearn: Doncaster Rovers Belles boss ready for WSL challenge

 "Right, come on lads...
 I mean girls."

-Neil Redfearn's new players say there were flattered by the training ground faux pas.
+Neil Redfearn's new players say they were flattered by the training ground faux pas.

 After more than three decades involved in the professional men's game, which saw him play in the Premier League and manage Leeds United, the 52-year-old returned to football management with an unprecedented move into the Women's Super League with Doncaster Rovers Belles.